 Would I have been able to make it without him… It definitely helped.
 His name opened up a lot of doors that had been closed before.
-Quite often you sit at a table with a financier who looks at you and can’t quite believe that you’re a filmmaker, and then when you mention Steven’s name, all of a sudden they are very interested.
+Quite often, you sit at a table with a financier who looks at you and can’t quite believe that you’re a filmmaker, and then when you mention Steven’s name, all of a sudden, they are very interested.

 Did he give you any advice when you were preparing or shooting “Beats”?

 Yes.
 He read drafts of the script and watched a couple of cuts of the film, and he would offer very precise notes.
 About ninety percent of them ended up in the film because they were so perfect.
-He also had a big question mark about shooting the film in black and white, because it’s very hard to make a black and white movie that exists outside of the art house circuit.
+He also had a big question mark about shooting the film in black and white because it’s very hard to make a black and white movie that exists outside of the art house circuit.
 If you’re trying to make a popular movie, black and white may be a problem.

 There were a number of scenes that seemed pretty difficult to shoot.
 Did you use storyboards?

 Oh yes, I did.
 I made an animatic of the entire movie.
 I studied a lot of archive material from that period, research reels, we played around with the score, and then we kind of storyboarded the entire movie and scored the animatic, so we’d know how the camera would move through the story.
 We also had a fantastic music director, Keith McIvor, who’s one part of a very famous Scottish techno duo called Optimo.
-We sat and tried to create a soundtrack that felt like it was almost a mixed tape from that era when records would be played on top of each other and the beats would be matched up, sampling something from here and something from there.
+We sat and tried to create a soundtrack that felt like it was almost a mixed tape from that era when records would be played on top of each other, and the beats would be matched up, sampling something from here and something from there.
 It was really fun for me because I have loved that music since I was young.
-We went though thousands of tracks and we were very lucky that all of the artists that we got in touch with, agreed to give us their music for not too bad a budget [laughs].
+We went through thousands of tracks, and we were very lucky that all of the artists that we got in touch with agreed to give us their music for not too bad a budget [laughs].

 How was the film received in Great Britain?

 It was good.
 I think everyone asks himself, ‘How do we get people into the cinema to watch independent movies?’
 It seems people go to the movies to watch Marvel films, big commercial blockbusters, and Netflix and Amazon have become the place to watch more thoughtful and visual storytelling.
-“Beats” was released the same week as “Avengers: Endgame,” “John Wick Chapter 3—Parabellum“ and “Rocketman.”
-So in the multiplexes we didn’t do such great business, but in the smaller cinemas where we had Q&A screenings, there we did good business all the way through.
+“Beats” was released the same week as “Avengers: Endgame,” “John Wick Chapter 3—Parabellum,“ and “Rocketman.”
+So in the multiplexes, we didn’t do such great business, but in the smaller cinemas where we had Q&A screenings, there we did good business all the way through.
 In terms of how to connect with audiences when they see it, it’s been great.
 It’s been really lovely.
 Do you know this website called Letterboxd?
 If people watch a film on DVD or in the cinema, they can write their own review, and last night someone said to me that maybe two thousand people wrote some comments and said some really nice things.

 And with a score of 7.3 the film also works very well on IMDB.